 Contrast of light and dark

 As the study of light, photographic art should feature some contrast of light and dark.
 Brightness catches the eye and darkness keeps the eye.
 Be careful because the camera sees this relationship differently from the eye.
 For example the beautiful mid-day contrasts of light and dark become too harsh for the camera.
+I am well known for the quote, “There is no light or dark, only CONTRAST”.

 Contrast of colour